kamanphoebe/MotionDetection/README.md

 Visualize the prediction with the format mentioned above.

 7. `ffmpeg -r 2 -pattern_type glob -i 'visual/seq_20/*.png' -pix_fmt yuv420p -b 8000k visual.mp4`
 Generate a video.
 Now you successfully obtain a video, but in a simpler form which only contains keyframes.
-To generate a complete video that includes non-keyframes and also near objects, there are several more steps:
+To generate a complete video that includes non-keyframes and also nearby objects, there are several more steps:
 ```shell
 mv flow_fastflow_expand.py {FILE_PATH}/FastFlowNet/
 python {FILE_PATH}/FastFlowNet/flow_fastflow_expand.py